-PAS 2060 is related to achieving carbon neutrality.
-Carbon neutrality means you are not adding new GHG (greenhouse gas) emissions into the atmosphere.
-If carbon emissions continue, they must be offset using verified carbon offsetting initiatives.
-The PAs 2060 standard is a carbon neutral certification that demonstrates an organisations commitment to reducing carbon emissions and its carbon footprint.
-PAS 2060 was published by the British Standards Institution (BSI) in 2010 and enables individuals, businesses, and organisations to demonstrate their carbon neutrality claims are verified by a certification body.
+PAS 2060 is a verified standard related to achieving carbon neutrality.
+Carbon neutrality means you are not adding new GHG (greenhouse gas) emissions into the atmosphere., and iff carbon emissions continue, they must be offset using verified carbon offsetting initiatives.
+The BSI PAS 2060 standard is a carbon neutral certification that demonstrates an organisations commitment to reducing carbon emissions and its carbon footprint.
+This BSI carbon neutrality standard was developed by the British Standards Institution BSI in 2010 and enables individuals, businesses, and organisations to demonstrate their carbon neutrality claims are verified by a certification body.

 You can read more about BSI PAS 2060 and how our team at Auditel helps you get certified here: https://auditel.co.uk/carbon-solutions/

 The Benefits of Achieving BSI PAS 2060

 Achieving the BSI Carbon Neutral standard PAS 2060 can offer several benefits for your business or organisation, including: